 Lack of knowledge may leave women at risk

-Fifty-six percent of married women worldwide defer to their partner on investment and financial planning decisions, according to a 2018 UBS study.
-While roughly half of women in long-term relationships say they are at least somewhat involved in financial planning decisions, the number of women who are responsible for actually making these decisions could be much lower.
+Forty-nine percent of married women worldwide defer to their partner on long-term financial decisions, according to the 2020 Own Your Worth report from UBS.
+While roughly half of women in long-term relationships report some involvement in financial planning decisions, the number of women who are responsible for actually making these decisions seems to be much lower: only 16% of women take the lead on financial decisions.

 “Over time, this cognitively efficient specialization may affect each partner’s ability to both meet the demands of day-to-day life and make potentially life-altering decisions,” the study concludes.